Eurasian bittern: Booming

 The English 17th century physician Sir Thomas Browne disputed this claim, stating in his Pseudodoxia Epidemica, Book III, Ch.27: "That a Bittor maketh that mugient noise, or as we term it Bumping, by putting its bill into a reed as most believe, or as Bellonius and Aldrovandus conceive, by putting the same in water or mud, and after a while retaining the air by suddenly excluding it again, is not so easily made out.
 For my own part, though after diligent enquiry, I could never behold them in this motion".
 Browne even kept a captive bittern to discover how its "boom" was produced.

-Invisibility
+Camouflage

-The artist Abbott Handerson Thayer argued in his ill-advised 1909 venture into zoology, Concealing-Coloration in the Animal Kingdom, that animals were concealed by a combination of countershading and disruptive coloration, which together "obliterated" their self-shadowing and their shape.
-On the disruptive effect of bittern plumage, he wrote:
+The artist Abbott Handerson Thayer argued in Concealing-Coloration in the Animal Kingdom that animals were concealed by a combination of countershading and disruptive coloration, which together "obliterated" their self-shadowing and their shape.
+However, Thayer's conclusions have been disputed.

-On the Eurasian bittern's markings, he wrote:

 The zoologist Hugh Cott, in his classic 1940 study of camouflage, Adaptive Coloration in Animals, cites William Palmer's account of seeing a bittern: